FAQs

 There are no contracts or minimum number of sessions required.

-What is parent coaching?
+What is co-parenting therapy?

-Is parent coaching confidential?
+Is co-parenting therapy confidential?

-Can I come alone to co-parenting session?
+Can I come alone to co-parenting therapy sessions?

 Yes.
 You can learn about co-parenting and ways to work with your co-parent without the other parent present.
-When you contact Riverview Therapy you will be asked if you wish to participate in co-parenting with or without your co-parent.
+When you contact Riverview Therapy you will be asked if you wish to participate in co-parenting therapy with or without your co-parent.
 If you wish to participate alone than you are considered Riverview Therapy’s client, and your information is confidential.

 If my co-parent contacts you first and then I contact you later, can I be a co-parent client as well?